Henriette Wegner Pavilion

 It is part of Oslo Museum and is located near the manor house of Frogner Manor.
 It is located on a small hill on the edge of Frogner Park that is known as Utsikten ("The View").
 The pavilion is listed as a protected cultural heritage site.
 The pavilion is shaped like a classic octagonal round temple with a colonnade, inspired by structures from Greco-Roman antiquity but made with Norwegian materials.
 The ceiling is a painted miniature copy of the dome over the Pantheon temple in Rome, which makes the room feel larger than it actually is.

-It was built around 1824 at Fossum Manor at Blaafarveværket, where the young Wegner couple lived as Benjamin Wegner had become a co-cowner and the director of Blaafarveværket in 1822.
+It was built around 1824 at Fossum Manor at Blaafarveværket, where the young Wegner couple lived as Benjamin Wegner had become a co-owner and the director of Blaafarveværket in 1822.
 It was moved to Frogner Park after Wegner bought Frogner Manor in 1836.
 The park is located within Wegner Park, the romantic landscape park built around 1840 for the Wegner family within today's (larger) Frogner Park.
 Henriette and Benjamin Wegner have descendants in, among others, the Wegner, Paus, and Nørregaard families.

 The pavilion is occasionally open to the public as an artist-run art gallery and used for smaller cultural events during the summer.